10 lovely spring walks to enjoy wildflowers and views

 There are also regular events at the Clatteringshaws Visitor Centre, the Clatteringshaws and Kirroughtree visitor centres.

-This national park in south Wales (which has just changed its name) became the fifth destination in the world to get dark skies status in 2012.
+This national park in south Wales (which changed its name earlier this year) became the fifth destination in the world to get dark skies status in 2012.

 It’s a popular area for walking and is home to Pen y Fan, the highest mountain in the south of the UK.